danclark5/alternatives_to_receiving_message_chains/README.md

 This way might be a little less natural, but it's the recommended path made by the rspec documentation.
 You can find [this code on my repo](https://github.com/danclark5/alternatives_to_receiving_message_chains).

+You can watch me converting an example on [YouTube](https://youtu.be/NNkax9g9GSs)

 Thanks for reading!